-- "mode": The value (String) is the "NeuronRunMode" that tells the program to run activation thresholds, block thresholds, or a list of extracellular stimulation amplitudes (NEURON Scripts).
-Required. - As listed in Enums (Enums), known "NeuronRunModes" include - "ACTIVATION_THRESHOLDS" - "BLOCK_THRESHOLDS" - "FINITE_AMPLITUDES" - "initSS": The value (Double, hint: should be negative or zero, units: milliseconds) is the time allowed for the system to reach steady state before starting the simulation proper.
+- "mode": The value (String) is the "NeuronRunMode" that tells the program to run activation thresholds, block thresholds, or a list of extracellular stimulation amplitudes (\$31\$ and \$32\$ Text).
+Required. - As listed in Enums (S6 Text), known "NeuronRunModes" include - "ACTIVATION_THRESHOLDS" - "BLOCK_THRESHOLDS" - "FINITE AMPLITUDES" - "initSS": The value (Double, hint: should be negative or zero, units: milliseconds) is the time allowed for the system to reach steady state before starting the simulation proper.
 Required. - "dt_initSS": The value (Double, units: milliseconds) is the time step (usually larger than "dt" in "global" JSON Object (see above)) used to reach steady state in the NEURON simulations before starting the simulation proper.
 Required. - "amplitudes": The value (List[Double], units: mA) contains extracellular current amplitudes to simulate.
-Required if running "FINITE_AMPLITUDES" for "NeuronRunMode".

-- "threshold": The JSON Object contains key-value pairs to define what constitutes threshold being achieved.
-Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") only.
-Optional for "FINITE_AMPLITUDES" protocol.
-(In this case, defines the threshold for checking if an amplitude activates the fiber being simulated.) - "value": The value (Double, units: mV) is the transmembrane potential that must be crossed with a rising edge for the NEURON code to count an action potential.
-Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") only.
-Optional for "FINITE_AMPLITUDES" protocol. - "ap_detect_location": The value (Double) is the location (range 0 to 1, i.e., 0.9 is 90% of the fiber length in the +z-direction) where action potentials are detected for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" or "BLOCK_THRESHOLDS").
+Required if running "FINITE_AMPLITUDES" for "NeuronRunMode". - "threshold": The JSON Object contains key-value pairs to define what constitutes threshold being achieved.
+Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") only. - "value": The value (Double, units: mV) is the transmembrane potential that must be crossed with a rising edge for the NEURON code to count an action potential.
+Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") only. - "n_min_aps": The value (Integer) is the number of action potentials that must be detected for the amplitude to be considered above threshold.
+Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") only. - "ap_detect_location": The value (Double) is the location (range 0 to 1, i.e., 0.9 is 90% of the fiber length in the +z-direction) where action potentials are detected for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" or "BLOCK_THRESHOLDS").
 Note: If using fiber models with passive end nodes, the user should not try to detect action potentials at either end of the fiber.
-Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS") and "BLOCK_THRESHOLDS") only.
-Optional for "FINITE_AMPLITUDES" protocol. - "bounds_search": the value (JSON Object) contains key-value pairs to define how to search for upper and lower bounds in bisection search algorithms (Simulation Protocols).
-Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS"). - "mode": the value (String) is the "SearchAmplitudeIncrementMode" that tells the program how to change the initial upper and lower bounds for the bisection search; the bounds are adjusted iteratively until the initial upper bound (i.e., "top") activates/blocks and until the initial lower bound does not activate/block, before starting the bisection search (Simulation Protocols).
-Required. - As listed in Enums (Enums), known "SearchAmplitudeIncrementModes" include: - "ABSOLUTE_INCREMENT": If the current upper bound does not activate/block, increase the upper bound by a fixed "step" amount (e.g., 0.001 mA).
-If the lower bound activates/blocks, decrease the lower bound by a fixed "step" amount (e.g., 0.001 mA). - "PERCENT_INCREMENT": If the upper bound does not activate/block, increase the upper bound by a "step" percentage (e.g., 10 for 10%).
-If the lower bound activates/blocks, decrease the lower bound by a "step" percentage (e.g., 10 for 10%). - "top": The value (Double, units: mA) is the upper-bound stimulation amplitude first tested in a bisection search for thresholds.
-Required. - "bottom": The value (Double, units: mA) is the lower-bound stimulation amplitude first tested in a bisection search for thresholds.
-Required. - "step": The value (Double, units: mA) is the incremental increase/decrease of the upper/lower bound in the bisection search.
-Required. - If "ABSOLUTE_INCREMENT", the value (Double, unit: mA) is an increment in milliamps. - If "PERCENT_INCREMENT", the value (Double, units: %) is a percentage (e.g., 10 is 10%). - "max_steps": The value (Integer) is the number iterations that will be used in search of a threshold.
-If the program does not find search bounds which encapsulate threshold (i.e., one bound activates and the other does not) within this number of iterations, the search protocol will exit. - "scout": The value (JSONObject) is a set of key-value pairs specifying a previously run "scout" Sim for the same Sample.
-Use this feature to reduce CPU time required for many fibers placed in the same inner for a new Sim or Model.
-If this key is present, ASCENT will look for thresholds in n_sim folders in your ASCENT_NSIM_EXPORT_PATH (i.e., the path you set in config/system/env.json) for fiber0 of each inner for each n_sim.
-The program will load this threshold value and use it as a starting point for the threshold bounds for each inner in your new Sim.
-The upper- and lower-bounds in the bisection search will be "bounds_search" -> "step" % higher and lower, respectively, of the scout Sim's fiber0 threshold.
-All parameters except fiber location (i.e., "fibers" -> "xy_location" in Sim) must match between the scout Sim and the current Sim, since the n_sim indices must match between the scout Sim and current Sim.
-If this key ("scout") is present, the program will ignore the threshold bounds "top" and "bottom" in "protocol" -> "bounds_search" (Unless the specified scout Sim is not found, in which case "top" and "bottom" will be used).
-Optional.
+Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") only. - "bounds_search": the value (JSON Object) contains key-value pairs to define how to search for upper and lower bounds in binary search algorithms (S22 Text).
+Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS"). - "mode": the value (String) is the "SearchAmplitudeIncrementMode" that tells the program how to change the initial upper and lower bounds for the binary search; the bounds are adjusted iteratively until the initial upper bound (i.e., "top") activates/blocks and until the initial lower bound does not activate/block, before starting the binary search (S22 Text).
+Required.